weblineindia/n8n-Route-Facebook-Story-replies-to-Slack-Telegram-and-Supabase-CRM/README.md

 ### Setup Steps

-1. Import the workflow JSON into your n8n instance.
+1. Import the workflow JSON into your [n8n account](https://n8n.partnerlinks.io/om1efg2qgvwi).
 2. Configure the **Facebook Webhook** node and verify it with your Facebook App.
 3. Connect **Supabase** credentials and ensure the replies table includes: